-Although working from home has multiple advantages, there are also integral cybersecurity risks when partaking in remote work, such as staff using unsecured personal devices, multiple network access points, and a lack of knowledge about safe online security practices overall.
+Although working from home has many advantages, there are also integral cybersecurity risks when partaking in remote work.
+Staff using unsecured personal devices, multiple network access points, and a lack of knowledge about safe online security practices overall are just a few.
 Businesses must understand and acknowledge these threats through implementing company-wide awareness, the provision of secure devices or security tools, and attentive cybersecurity teams.

 Cybersecurity and Remote Work Risks

-Long before COVID-19 prompted social distancing policies in nations across the globe, the remote work industry was thriving; a 2018 Owl Labs report estimated 52 percent of employees worldwide worked from home at least once per week.
+Long before COVID-19 prompted social distancing policies in nations across the globe, the remote work industry was thriving; a 2019 Owl Labs report estimated 48 percent of employees in the United States worked from home at least once per week.

 Although that particular escapade was a failure, such incidents reveal the risks of deception and attack when employees are literally left to their own devices with countless businesses forced into an abrupt switch to remote work without sufficient preparation time.